 Conclusions: The application developed in the current study is publicly available and produced valid, transparent, and reproducible results.

-The National Health and Nutrition Examination Survey (NHANES) is a program conducted by the US National Center for Health Statistics (NCHS) of the Centers for Disease Control and Prevention (CDC) and is designed to assess the ongoing health and nutritional status of the non-institutionalized US population.1 NHANES data have been analyzed to provide hypertension statistics for non-institutionalized US adults with important policy and public health implications.
-For example, NHANES data have been used to estimate the impact of the lower blood pressure (BP) levels that define hypertension and controlled BP in the 2017 American College of Cardiology/American Heart Association (ACC/AHA) BP guideline versus the Seventh Report of the Joint National Committee on Prevention, Detection, Evaluation, and Treatment of High BP (JNC7) guideline.2 Additionally, NHANES data have been used to track the proportion of US adults with hypertension that have controlled BP, which were included in a Call-to-Action to Control BP from the US Surgeon General.3
+The National Health and Nutrition Examination Survey (NHANES) is a program conducted by the US National Center for Health Statistics (NCHS) of the Centers for Disease Control and Prevention (CDC) and is designed to assess the health and nutritional status of the non-institutionalized US population.1 NHANES data have been analyzed to provide hypertension statistics for non-institutionalized US adults with important policy and public health implications.
+For example, NHANES data have been used to estimate the impact of the lower blood pressure (BP) levels that define hypertension and controlled BP in the 2017 American College of Cardiology/American Heart Association (ACC/AHA) BP guideline compared with the Seventh Report of the Joint National Committee on Prevention, Detection, Evaluation, and Treatment of High BP (JNC7) guideline.2 Additionally, NHANES data have been used to track the proportion of US adults with hypertension that have controlled BP, which were included in a Call-to-Action to Control BP from the US Surgeon General.3

-NHANES data are publicly available and accessible through the CDC website.4,5 However, analyzing NHANES data may be challenging for a number of reasons.
-Specific statistical techniques are required to account for the multi-stage sampling design used to select NHANES participants and analyses need to be weighted to produce nationally representative estimates.
+NHANES data are publicly available and accessible through the CDC website.4,5 However, analyzing NHANES data requires specific statistical techniques to account for the multi-stage sampling design used to select participants and analyses need to be weighted to produce nationally representative estimates.
+Also, NHANES data are collected in two-year periods referred to as cycles and protocols have changed over time for some variables.
+These changes need to be accounted for when estimating statistics from multiple NHANES cycles.

-Prior studies have found errors related to survey design and estimation be an important component of total survey error.6,7.
-NHANES data are currently collected in two-year periods, referred to as cycles, and each cycle includes over 50 data files and accompanying informational material.
-NHANES data collection protocols have changed over time for some variables, and these differences should be considered when comparing or aggregating data from multiple cycles.
-For example, while BP was measured using a mercury sphygmomanometer until 2016,8 a validated oscillometric device was used in 2017 through 2020.9 Also, tests need to be performed to ensure the statistical estimates are reliable, and unstable estimates should be suppressed.10

-We developed an open-source web-based application that provides nationally representative BP and hypertension statistics for non-institutionalized US adults using NHANES data without requiring users to conduct statistical programming.
+Prior studies have found errors in peer-reviewed publications reporting results from secondary analyses of public-use data sets.6,7.
+We developed a web-based application that provides nationally representative BP and hypertension statistics for non-institutionalized US adults using NHANES data without requiring users to conduct statistical programming.
 The goal of the application is to increase the use of NHANES data for research and policy decision making with a focus on ensuring results are valid and reproducible.
-The application is also “open-source” as it’s source code is publicly available.11 In this manuscript, we review the design, development and validation of the application and present BP and hypertension statistics for US adults that were generated using the application.
+The application is open-source and it’s code is publicly available.11 In this manuscript, we review the design, development and validation of the application and present BP and hypertension statistics for US adults that were generated using the application.

 METHODS